limapablo/limapablo/README.md

 - 🔍 [Municipal Clustering with K-Means](https://github.com/limapablo/kmeans-saneamento-educacao)
   Clustering Brazilian municipalities based on sanitation and education indicators using K-Means.
+- 🏠 Rental Price Prediction App
+  A machine learning model deployed as an app that predicts rental prices in the Federal District of Brazil using XGBoost.
 ---

 ### 📫 Connect with me